 Islamic Manuscript Illumination: Islimi Forms

-Make your own Islimi designs, gaining insights into the geometry as you learn how to use gold, ink and brightly coloured paint, traditional dyes and staining techniques.
+Make your own Islimi designs, gaining insights into the geometry as you learn how to use gold, ink and brightly coloured paint.

 What should I bring?